Healthdirect Free Australian health advice you can count on.

 How are limb injuries treated?

-First aid
+First aid at home

 If you think you have a fracture:

-If think you you have a dislocation:
+If you think you have a dislocation:

-• Rest: Avoid moving the limb.
+• Avoid moving the limb.

-• Compression: Bandage the area firmly.
+• Bandage the area firmly.

-• Elevation: Keep the limb raised.
+• Keep the injured limb raised.

 Bleeding or nail injuries should be washed and then covered with a sterile, non-stick dressing.